In the 1920’s and 1930’s, the Lamb family had a fresh fruit shipping and packing enterprise.

 In 1933 F. Gilbert (Gib) Lamb, who was then 18 yrs. old, assumed the responsibility for the newly formed F. G. Lamb & Company business with help from his brothers.

-In the late 1930s and early 1940s, Gib became involved in the newly emerging frozen food industry.
-This became a focus of his business and in 1950 he incorporated Lamb-Weston.
-Lamb-Weston became known as the leader in frozen pea processing.
-By 1961 the company began to process frozen french fries and Gib invented and patented the Lamb Water Gun Knife, which allowed potatoes to be cut mechanically, in uniformly straight pieces, which gave the company an advantage.
+In the late 1930s and early 1940s, Frank Gilbert “Gib” Lamb became involved in the newly emerging frozen food industry.
+This became a focus of his business and in 1950 he incorporated Lamb-Weston, which became a leader in frozen pea processing.
+By 1961 Gib invented and patented the Lamb Water Gun Knife, which allowed potatoes to be cut mechanically, in uniformly straight pieces (french fries), which gave the company an advantage.
 The business thrived and grew to become a leader in the frozen foods industry.

 Over the next several years, Lamb Foundation continued to make grants responsively, and experimented with different ways to address the growing number of proposals and community need.
 The Lamb Foundation board carefully reconsidered its grant-making practices as grant requests increased and grant awards became smaller and smaller.
 In 2004 Lamb Foundation instituted a policy of accepting proposals only from organizations that had been invited to submit.
-See the Grantmaking page and the Grantmaking Process page.
+See the Grantmaking page.